 About the FICCIT

-Florida’s Early Steps program, the Florida Department of Health and Children’s Medical Services maintains a statewide interagency coordinating council called the Florida Interagency Coordinating Council for Infants and Toddlers (FICCIT).
-FICCIT is authorized and required by Part C of the Individuals with Disabilities Education Improvement Act (IDEA).
+The Florida Department of Health (DOH), Children’s Medical Services, Early Steps Program, maintains a statewide interagency coordinating council called the Florida Interagency Coordinating Council for Infants and Toddlers (FICCIT).

 Transition from Early Steps to the state education agency; and,

-Review of Annual Report on the status of early intervention services for infants and toddlers with disabilities and their families.
+Review the Early Steps Annual Report which includes the status on early intervention services for infants and toddlers with disabilities and their families.

 By-Laws, Policies, Reporting, and Meeting Minutes